unaidedelf8777/lilac_built/docs/blog/curate-coding-dataset.md

   expensive or slow (e.g. calling GPT to edit data, or calling an expensive on-device embedding model).
 - The map should return an item for each input item, or `None`.
-- When `Dataset.map` has finished, the UI will auto-refresh and we'll see the new column!
+- While the computation is running, the Lilac UI will show a progress bar.
+When it completes, the UI will auto-refresh and we can use the new column.

 Now that we've edited the “answer”, let's visualize the changes to get a better sense of the behavior of our formatter and understand any side-effects.